techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 from cryptography.hazmat.backends import default_backend
 ```

-Then, add the following code in the end of this file:
+Then, add the following code at the end of this file:

 ```python
 AUTH0_DOMAIN = '<YOUR_AUTH0_DOMAIN>'